garfbild/PhaseDM/README.md

-# PyDM: Phase Dispersion Minimisation for Python
+# PhaseDM: Phase Dispersion Minimisation for Python

-PyDM is a high-performance implementation of the Phase Dispersion Minimisation algorithm for Python, built with Rust.
+PhaseDM is a high-performance implementation of the Phase Dispersion Minimisation algorithm for Python, built with Rust.
 This package offers significant advantages over existing implementations like pdm-py, making it an ideal choice for astronomical time series analysis.

 ## Features